RKA2020/Maplet-GutData/Results/Create_upload_results.md

-Here, we will add the main results obtained from the analysis (excel sheets with the statistics, PDF files showing the plots etc).
+Here, we show the main results obtained from the analysis (excel sheets with the statistics, PDF files showing the plots etc).